andrewchambers/reasoncc/README.md

 the compiler errors for syntax problems are very bad, simply a line and col with no extra info.

-However, the errors for semantic bugs, i.e. undefined variables, or type errors are excellent, you can tell the developers spent lots of time on it.
+The errors for semantic bugs (i.e. undefined variables, or type errors) are excellent, you can tell the developers spent lots of time making them understandable and useful.

+Reframing the idea of a type error to 'finding bugs' is a fun concept, clearly this is marketed to javascript developers, and maybe it works for the purpose.

+## Code formatter

+The code formatter is really nice for someone who doesn't know idiomatic formatting, and doesn't even have an advanced text editor.
+I can just hack code to make it work, and let the formatter fix it up.

+Having this in a programming language is becomming a requirement, people are realizing just how must time formatting wastes...